If gasoline is the lifeblood of commerce, then the US is bleeding out.

 In the last analysis, we concentrated on volume of Refinery Receipts and Refinery Sales since such can’t be double counted by refinery sub-systems.
 Having completed the number crunching, and double checked the figures today, it appears the model has predictive power.

-Central to the model is the Refinery; it would be forced to receive increasingly poor quality inputs (e.g. increasing impurities) as oil fields entered terminal depletion; so an increasing share of such inputs would be discarded or consumed by the energy intensive refining process; thus volume of inputs and stock would increase and sales volume decrease.
+Central to the model is the Refinery; it would be forced to receive increasingly poor quality inputs (e.g. increasing impurities) as oil fields entered terminal depletion; so an increasing share of such inputs would be discarded, not suited to motor gasoline production, or consumed by the energy intensive refining process; thus volume of inputs and stock would increase and sales volume decrease.
 The empirical data confirms these predictions.
 Since the refineries are receiving more and selling less they can only afford lower prices (at constant dollar prices unless supported by Federal Reserve Notes aka the petrodollar AKA IOUs printed by the Fed).

 This picture paints the Fed into a very difficult position going forward.
 Without endless liquidity the Shale Industry would be exposed for the fraud that it is which would undermine support for the Dollar.
-At the framework level, if a company is running at a loss it requires debt, this can mean the following:
+At the Framework Level, if a company is running at a loss it requires debt, this means one or both of the following statements are true:

 The company is not competitive with other energy producers